feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 A real life example for this case is when dealing with groups of different sizes like customers income classes ('1000', '2000', '3000', '4000', ...).
-Split_distinct allows to control the numbers of classes in the base and test dataframes regardless of the number of observations in each class.
+Split_distinct allows to control the numbers of classes in the basis and test dataframes regardless of the number of observations in each class.